raspi/github-stats/README.md

 Note: data from GitHub API is cached for one hour in `cache` directory.

-Generate SVG for a repository named *heksa*:
+Generate SVG chart for a repository named *heksa*:

 ```shell
 github-stats stats heksa
 ```

 The generated chart is saved to `stats` directory.
+Stats for last 30 days is displayed.

 Now you can for example copy the result to your web page and for example display the chart in `README.md`.